argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 This example of a pipeline using Git.

 The Git handler allows you to check your application source code into Git.
 Dataflow will checkout and build your code when the step starts.
+This example presents how one can use both go runtime & python runtime git steps.

 [Learn about Git steps](../docs/GIT.md)